The Diary of Sisyphus

-The Diary of Sisyphus (Il Diario di Sisifo) is an upcoming Italian independent experimental drama film.
-It is the first feature length film to be written by an artificial intelligence.
+The Diary of Sisyphus (Il Diario di Sisifo) is a 2023 Italian independent experimental drama film.
+It is the first feature-length film to be written by an artificial intelligence.
+First presented at the Festival dello Spettatore 2023 in Arezzo and at the Rome Videogame Lab 2024 with Rai Cinema and Cinecittà, it was released in Italian cinemas in January 2024.

 Synopsis

 For the first time as a screenwriter, an AI narrates the life of Adam, a young college student plagued by existential crisis, and his journey toward the meaning of life, amid absurd encounters and very human vibes.